sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/08-access-controls.md

 15. Server side implementation and presentation layer representations of access control rules should not differ in such a way that they allow for business functionality and rules to be compromised
 16. Enforce application logic flows to comply with business rules
+17. If the application must run with elevated privileges, raise privileges as late as possible, and drop as soon as possible

 #### References